Izhmash/Arduino/README.md

 # README #

-A collection of Arduino sketches I have written over the years.
+A collection of Arduino sketches I have written/collected over the years.